When and how to deadhead hydrangeas – expert advice for these popular plants

-'Deadheading hydrangeas can help encourage new blooms on your plant and keep the hydrangea looking fresh and beautiful,' points out Anna Eklöv, plant expert and founder of LÖV Flowers (opens in new tab).
+Although not crucial, trimming the spent blooms from these flowering shrubs, otherwise known as deadheading, can have its benefits.
+'Deadheading hydrangeas can help encourage new blooms on your plant and keep the hydrangea looking fresh and beautiful,' says Anna Eklöv, plant expert and founder of LÖV Flowers (opens in new tab).

-Unlike pruning hydrangeas where you remove large parts of the plant to either shape or maintain the plant's size, deadheading involves only removing the buds.
-When you deadhead hydrangeas, you are not harming the plant but instead removing the dying blooms to allow the plant to put its energy into root and flower development rather than producing seeds.
+Unlike pruning hydrangeas, where you remove large parts of the plant to either shape or maintain the plant's size, or remove dead or diseased wood, deadheading involves only removing the spent flowers.
+By removing the dying blooms, you allow the plant to put its energy into root and bud development, rather than producing seeds.
 This, in turn, allows the plant to grow stronger.

-The process for deadheading hydrangeas remains the same no matter the variety you have planted, however.
-Start with a pair of sharp pruning shears and locate a dying or dead bloom - these are distinguishable by their faded, brown color and often fragile, papery texture.
-'Always use good sharp secateurs which are disinfected regularly to prevent infection entering the cut stem,' advises Angela Slater, gardening expert at Hayes Garden World (opens in new tab).
+Start with a pair of sharp pruning shears – such as these Gonicc ones from Amazon (opens in new tab) – and locate a dying or dead bloom.
+These are distinguishable by their faded, brown color and wilted appearance.
+'Always use good, sharp secateurs which are disinfected regularly to prevent infection entering the cut stem,' advises Angela Slater, a gardening expert at Hayes Garden World (opens in new tab).

 When to deadhead hydrangeas

 Deadheading your hydrangeas frequently throughout the growing season will keep the plant neat and preserve the plant's energy to create new blooms.
-'If you can’t stand having the hydrangea looking past its best, all you need to do is cut off the spent bloom at the next pair of leaves down the stem,' says Angela.
-For reblooming varieties, you can deadhead the shrub again as the second set begins to fade but do not do this any later than mid-August.
+'If you can’t stand having the hydrangea looking past its best, all you need to do is cut off the spent blooms at the next pair of leaves down the stem,' says Angela.

-Angela recommends that gardeners 'cut the heads off in late spring when there is less chance of a late sharp frost.
-If a frost is forecast when the heads have been cut off and the new shoots have appeared, just throw a sheet of horticultural fleece, old net curtain, or old sheet over the plant to prevent the buds from becoming frosted.
+In this case, Angela recommends that gardeners cut the heads off in late spring when there is less chance of a late sharp frost.
+If a cold snap is forecast when the heads have been cut off and the new shoots have appeared, just throw a sheet of horticultural fleece, an old net curtain, or an old sheet over the plant to protect the plants from frost, she adds.